 After hitting 18.8 million YouTube subscribers and debuting his new $9.5 million house, some may say David Dobrik is at the peak of his career.
 But what happens when you reach the top?
 Well, there’s only one way back down.
-Since joining the platform in 2015, Dobrik’s charm and cheeky personality have quickly shot him to YouTube superstardom.
-The now-24-year-old social media mogul is known for his four-minute-and-20-second weekly vlogs, which showcase him and his friends, also known as the Vlog Squad, running around Los Angeles pulling pranks, causing havoc, and ultimately looking like they are having more fun than anyone else.
-The Vlog Squad has had a rotating cast since its creation; the current group includes David Dobrik himself, Jason Nash, Toddy Smith, Heath Hussar, Scotty Sire, Josh Peck, Corinna Kopf, Nick Antonyan a.k.a.
-“Jonah,” Jeff Wittek, Matt King, Carly Incontro, Erin Gilfoyand, and Zane Hijazi.
-None of these members are direct employees of Dobrik, yet they definitely reap the benefits of his following.
+Since joining the platform in 2015, Dobrik’s charm and cheeky personality quickly shot him to YouTube superstardom.
+The now-24-year-old social-media mogul is known for his four-minute-and-20-second weekly vlogs, which showcase him and his friends, also known as the Vlog Squad, running around Los Angeles pulling pranks, causing havoc, and ultimately looking like they are having more fun than anyone else.
+The Vlog Squad has had a rotating cast since its creation; the current group appears to include Dobrik, Jason Nash, Toddy Smith, Heath Hussar, Scotty Sire, Josh Peck, Corinna Kopf, Nick Antonyan (a.k.a.
+“Jonah”), Jeff Wittek, Matt King, and Zane Hijazi.
+None of these members are direct employees of Dobrik, yet they still reap the benefits of his following.
 He does, however, have three employees, who function as pseudo-members: Natalie Mariduena, Taylor Hudson, and Ella-Priya D’Souza.
-Dobrik is quick to give off “boy next door” energy as he soberly drives around his messy friend group, all while he receives Kids Choice Awards and makes TikToks with Charli D’Amelio.
+Dobrik is quick to give off “boy next door” energy as he soberly drive his messy friend group around, all while he receives Kids Choice Awards and makes TikToks with Charli D’Amelio.

-Over the course of last year, various former friends and colleagues of Dobrik’s came forward with allegations of sexual misconduct and bullying against him and his squad of young content creators.
-On March 1, Dobrik launched his new photo-sharing app, Dispo, and the reviews turned out to be the perfect platform for disappointed fans to air their grievances and demand accountability from him.
+Over the course of last year, various former friends and colleagues of Dobrik’s came forward with allegations of sexual misconduct and bullying against him and his squad of young content creators, like ex-member Dom Zeglaitis.
 Famous for ignoring controversies, Dobrik had remained silent on these issues — that is, until he released a two-minute-and-30-second video on his “VIEWS” podcast channel, launched February, titled “Let’s talk.”
 After months of drama, Dobrik returned with a new vlog on June 15, announcing new uploads every Tuesday, like nothing ever happened.
+Two more women have come forward publicly with allegations against Zeglaitis, claiming he used his friendship with Dobrik to prey on them.
+Meanwhile, Jeff Wittek is threatening legal action, nearly two years after an on-camera crane accident nearly blinded him.
 We compiled a timeline of Dobrik’s messy past and even messier present so you can decide for yourself whether or not the King of YouTube is over for good.

 In another since-deleted vlog titled “SHE SHOULD NOT HAVE PLAYED WITH FIRE!!,” Dobrik is hanging out with a group of friends including former Vlog Squad member Dom Zeglaitis, nicknamed Durte Dom.
 In this video, Dom jokes that he has invited over a group of girls to have a fivesome with them.
 The girls are briefly included in the video while Dom aims sexual jokes and commentary at them.